 Ogden CARES Business Grants

-The second round of the Ogden CARES Grant Program is now open.
+The second round of the Ogden CARES Grant Program is now closed.

 Please review the program guidelines (provided below and available for download).

 Applications were accepted until 11:59 pm on Sunday, October 4, 2020.

 Overview: The Ogden CARES grant program provides grants to assist businesses and non-profit organizations that have been negatively affected and suffered economic hardship due to business interruption during the COVID-19 pandemic.

 The program is funded by the federal Coronavirus Relief Fund, which was established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Key Dates: The second round of Ogden CARES will launch on Wednesday, September 16, 2020.
 The application period will CLOSE at 11:59 pm on Sunday, October 4, 2020.
 Award determinations will NOT be made until after the application period closes.

 Eligibility: The following entities are eligible to apply for Ogden CARES grants: